“Who should I contact if I have a question that is not answered here?”

 What are the differences between the different types of Taekwondo?

 Taekwondo is a general term for Korean martial arts, like Karate is a term for Japanese martial arts.
-There are different types of Taekwondo and different national and international organizations that schools belong to.
-Some examples are the WTA (the World Taekwondo Federation), the ITF (the International Taekwondo Federation) and the ATA (the American Taekwondo Federation).
+There are different types of Taekwondo and different national and international organizations that schools belong.
+Some examples are the WTF (the World Taekwondo Federation), the ITF (the International Taekwondo Federation) and the ATA (the American Taekwondo Federation).
 The differences between these types of Taekwondo include the types of forms required, different traditions (uniforms, testing requirements) and different philosophies about training.
-Lee’s Martial Arts is affiliated with the WTA.

 I saw Taekwondo at the Olympics.
 Is that what you teach?